iainctduncan/papers/source/background.rst

 and even in the framework-driven approach, the programmer begins with much more of a blank slate than they typically do with a musical DSL.

-General purpose languages are thus attractive to composers wishing to create particularly complex algorithmic music, or to those wishing to create sophisticated frameworks or tools of their own that they may reuse across many pieces.
+General-purpose languages are thus attractive to composers wishing to create particularly complex algorithmic music, or to those wishing to create sophisticated frameworks or tools of their own that they will reuse across many pieces.
-With general purpose languages, the line between composer-programmer and tools-programmer is blurred and managing this division is one of the tricker problems with which the programmer must wrestle.
+With general-purpose languages, the line between composer-programmer and tools-programmer is blurred, and indeed, managing this division is one of the tricker problems with which the programmer must wrestle.

-General purpose languages can also provide rich facilities for performer interaction, but again, at the cost of giving the programmer much more to build.
+General-purpose languages can also provide rich facilities for performer interaction, but again, at the cost of giving the programmer much more to build.
 Numerous open-source libraries exist for handing MIDI input, listening to messages over a network, and interfacing with custom hardware.